Minimalist Van Life: Creating Your Dream Van Conversion

 Before making the transition to van life, pack your lunch or watch movies at home in your van conversion or comfy skoolie instead of the theatre.

 Indulge in free activities, like walking on the beach, hiking or watching the sunset.
+Van life can be fun and flexible, letting you enjoy new experiences wherever you go.
 You could move to a small apartment or get a roomie to reduce mortgage costs or rent.

 All of these things are easy to do.
 They’ll feather your nest, lighten your load and prepare you for the simple and transformative joys of van life.
 You won’t look back!